syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Getting-Started.md

 {% endhighlight %}

-4. Bind the grid grouping control to this data table by setting its DataSource property.
+4.Bind the grid grouping control to this data table by setting its DataSource property.